 Introduction to JDK(Java Development Kit)

-Java is a platform independent program i.e. it can be used in several scenarios, independent of the system.
+JDK is commonly called as the software development environment.
+It basically, provides the development environment for all the Java-based applications and applets.
+It includes some of the software components, and thus it is also called as the bundle of software components.
+Java is a platform-independent program i.e. it can be used in several scenarios, independent of the system.
 It is one of the fast, reliable, and secure programming languages.
 It can be used to execute websites and applications.
 But Java cannot be properly implemented without JDK (Java Development Kit).

 What is JDK?

 All the Java-based Applications and Applets are developed using the JDK.
 It consists of a number of software components.
 One is JRE (Java Runtime Environment) and other tools like java, and javac – that combinedly called as a development tool.
 JRE is having JVM (Java Virtual Machine) and other library files.
 JDK provides a base to all the applications targeted to build on the Java platform.
 The software contains a variety of tools and utilities, which helps to perform a variety of tasks.
 So, this is just an overview of JDK.

 Let’s have a look at some of the most used JDK Components listed below:

 - java: It’s simply a loader that works for all the java applications.
 Also, this particular tool interprets the class file generated by javac.
 The single java launcher is used for the purpose of development and deployment.
 Gone are the days, when JRE was used as the deployment launcher.
 Nowadays, JRE doesn’t exist with the Sun JDK and totally replaced by this new java loader.

 - javac: It’s a compiler.
 And, basically, it converts source code into Java bytecode